 - Although the transformation of healthcare and the hospital sector might be slower in Belgium as one of the speakers, hospital network CEO Wouter De Ploey, points out, his views clearly resemble those of hospital CEOs in other countries.
-Moreover, in the context of competition, the international dimension is clearly present as another speaker emphasizes.
+Rethinking the way we organize and construct healthcare facilities is also essential as care models shift.

 - In mHealth, the success factors to move from research to valuable real-life applications in an evidence-based way and the challenges to do so, as explained by speaker Valerie Storms, will certainly resonate, especially since quite some mHealth applications in practice have an international scope.

 - The reasons why Dutch Leonard Witkamp is such a fierce advocate of telemedicine and started a company to deal with low complexity health challenges in an entirely different approach, is pretty much in line with what we see happening in connected care in other parts of the globe.